Neighborhoods of Oklahoma City: Downtown

-The area due south of the Chesapeake Energy Arena is anticipated to become OKC's latest downtown district following the long overdue move of the I-40 Crosstown bridge that is in the process of being completed as of 2013.
+The area due south of the Paycom Center is anticipated to become OKC's latest downtown district following the long overdue move of the I-40 Crosstown bridge that is in the process of being completed as of 2013.
 The master plan for the "Core to Shore" area shows a boulevard running through downtown – where the original alignment of the Crosstown bridge was located, as well as a large new city park stretching from the Myriad Botanical Gardens down to the Oklahoma River.
 It is also assumed that the Central Business District would be extended south, and new highrise construction will take place there.

 Bricktown

 Bricktown is an entertainment district located on the east side of Downtown Oklahoma City.
 Before a recent renaissance, the area was a warehouse district that had begun to get run down.
 Today, it is bustling with restaurants, dance clubs, live music venues, upscale retail shops, and offices.
 Top attractions include the Chickasaw Bricktown Ballpark and a navigable Bricktown Canal, both the result of the city's MAPS projects.

 The Bricktown Canal stretches one mile (1.6 km) through the district toward to a new park past the Oklahoma Land Run Monument.
 When completed, the Land Run Monument will be a series of 77 giant statues stretching over an area the size of two football fields on the south canal, and will be one of the largest sculptural monuments in the world.

-Lower Bricktown (a newly constructed area south of existing warehouses) boasts a brand-new 16-screen movie complex run by Harkins Theatres, a Bass Pro Shops Outdoor World, a Toby Keith's I Love This Bar & Grill theme restaurant, a Red Pin Bowling Lounge, and several upscale retail establishments and restaurants.
+Lower Bricktown (a newly constructed area south of existing warehouses) boasts a brand-new 16-screen movie complex and several upscale retail establishments and restaurants.
 The Centennial on the Canal is Bricktown's first new residential construction, and contains three levels of high-end condos with retail on the canal and street levels.
-The area also includes the corporate headquarters of Sonic Drive-In and a six-story Residence Inn.
+The area also includes the corporate headquarters of Sonic Drive-In.

 The brick buildings of the district were created between 1898 and 1930 to aid in the freight operations by the four major railroad companies that used the area.
 Oklahoma City's first black newspaper, the Black Dispatch was officed in Bricktown at 228 E. First, along with the first local branch of the National Association for the Advancement of Colored People.